-This guide is a general introduction to the rich sources of information that are available in the National Archives for those beginning research into family history.
-It provides a description of these archives as well as information on potential sources of relevance held in other repositories.

-This guide is not exhaustive but if read in conjunction with the information on our website at www.nationalarchives.ie, the National Archives Reading Room staff and the professional genealogists in our free Genealogy Advisory Service will be better placed to handle individual enquiries and research queries.
+This booklet is a general introduction to sources of information that are available in the National Archives for those who are beginning research into family history.
+It aims to provide a description of these archives, but also information on possible sources of relevance in other repositories.
+If you read it carefully, the National Archives Reading Room staff and the professional genealogists in its Genealogy Advisory Service will be better able to deal with individual enquiries and research problems.